 1. Whitelist traffic from one or more Twingate Connectors

-- Define a Remote network and assign the Connectors in the Remote network one or more static external IP addresses.
+- Define a Remote Network and assign the Connectors in the Remote Network one or more static external IP addresses.
 This will depend on where your Connectors are deployed but is most likely the public IP address of the NAT gateway for your private network.

 - Whitelist these IP addresses with your public resource or SaaS application.